HartiChan/EyjafjallaProjectBot/README.md

 # EyjafjallaProjectBot

-Telegram Chatbot written in Luna.
+Telegram Chatbot written in Crystal.
 WiP.
 Language is subject to change.
 Alternative is Haskell